-- Verteporfin (Visudyne) – ocular photodynamic therapy only for those patients who have new blood vessel growth under the retina in a well defined pattern known as “predominantly classic.“
+- Verteporfin (Visudyne) – ocular photodynamic therapy only for those patients who have new blood vessel growth under the retina in a pattern known as “predominantly classic.“

-- Implantable Miniature Telescope (IMT) – the treatment is covered by Medicare for eligible patients who have central blindness in both eyes that cannot be corrected with eyeglasses, contact lenses, medication or other eye surgery.
+- Implantable Miniature Telescope (IMT) – Treatment Medicare covers for eligible patients with central blindness in both eyes with no option for correction with eyeglasses, contact lenses, medication or other eye surgery.

 - Aflibercept – recombinant protein treatment for wet AMD

 - Pegaptanib – also used for treating wet AMD

 Also, this list does not include all the treatment options covered by Medicare.
 New ones become available regularly, check with your physician and/or Medicare agent on coverage for any treatments not listed above.

 The beneficiary pays 20 percent of the Medicare amount for any treatments or services.
 A Medicare Supplement Plan covers that coinsurance as well as many other out of pocket expenses.

 Symptoms can appear gradually or quickly.
 If symptoms are rapidly developing, then the patient may have wet macular degeneration; this can be a much more difficult disorder to manage and treat.